Master's in Clinical Mental Health Counseling

 What is the clinical mental health counseling job outlook?

-According to the Bureau of Labor Statistics, the field of clinical mental health counseling is projected to grow an astounding 23 percent in the next ten years, significantly higher than the national average for all other occupations (5 percent).
+According to the Bureau of Labor Statistics, the field of clinical mental health counseling is projected to grow an astounding 17 percent in the next ten years, much faster than the national average for all other occupations (3 percent).

 Expand